kajnielsen/Python-Lessons/README.md

 # pytest_demo
-A repository for demonstrating pytest with travis-ci
+A repository for demonstrating pytest with travis-ci.